Dipotamia

-Dipotamia (Διποταμία, before 1927: Ρέβανη - Revani; Revan) is a village in Kastoria Regional Unit, Macedonia, Greece.
+Dipotamia (Διποταμία, before 1927: Ρέβανη – Revani; Revan) is a village and a community in Kastoria Regional Unit, Macedonia, Greece.
+The community includes the villages Kali Vrysi and Mesovracho.

 Revani was populated by Albanian speaking Muslim inhabitants and they used to intermarry with the nearby Muslim villages of Menkulas, Vidohovë and Miras (now in Albania).
-The Greek census (1920) recorded 721 people in the village and in 1923 there were 673 inhabitants (or 85 families) who were Muslim.
-Following the Greek-Turkish population exchange, the Muslim population of Revani went to Turkey in 1924 and Anatolian Orthodox Christians settled in the village.
-In 1926, 130 refugee families from Pontus were in Revani.
-The Greek census (1928) recorded 468 inhabitants.
-There were 128 refugee families (493 people) in 1928.
+The 1920 Greek census recorded 721 people in the village, and 673 inhabitants (85 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, the Muslim population of Revani went to Turkey in 1924 and Anatolian Orthodox Christians settled in the village.
+Greek refugee families in Revani were from Pontus (130) in 1926.
+The 1928 Greek census recorded 468 inhabitants.
+In 1928, the refugee families numbered 128 (493 people).
 After the population exchange, the site where the village mosque stood was replaced by the present church, the Assumption of the Virgin, built in 1925.